-i.
-Allowance for the needs of the waiver participant (select one): -- --
+wan ce for the needs of the waiver participant (select one):

 The following standard included under the state plan

+Sele ect one:

 SSI standard

 Optional state supplement standard

 Medically needy income standard

 The special income level for institutionalized persons

 (select one):

 300% of the SSI Federal Benefit Rate (FBR)

 A percentage of the FBR, which is less than 300%

 Specify the percentage:

 A dollar amount which is less than 300%.

 Specify dollar amount:

 A percentage of the Federal poverty level

 Specify percentage:

 Other standard included under the state Plan

+Specify:

 The following dollar amount

-Specify dollar amount: If this amount changes, this item will be revised.
+Spe cify dollar amount: If this amount changes, this item will be revised.

 The following formula is used to determine the needs allowance:

+Spec cify:

-The maintenance needs allowance is equal to the individual's total income as determined under the posteligibility process which includes income that is placed in a Miller trust.
+e maintenance needs allowance is equal to the individual's total income as determined under the pos

+elig tibility process which includes income that is placed in a Miller trust.

-ii.
-Allowance for the spouse only (select one):
+lowar nce for the spouse only (select one):

+Not Applicable

-The state provides an allowance for a spouse who does not meet the definition of a community spouse in \$1924 of the Act.
+e state provides an allowance for a spouse who does not meet the definition of a community spous 24 of the Act.
 Describe the circumstances under which this allowance is provided:

+Spe ecify:

-Specify the amount of the allowance (select one):
+Spe ecify the amount of the allowance (select one):

 SSI standard

 Optional state supplement standard

 Medically needy income standard

 The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised.

 The amount is determined using the following formula:

+Specify:

-iii.
-Allowance for the family (select one):
+lowar nce for the family (select one):

 Not Applicable (see instructions)

-AFDC need standard
+DC need standard

-Medically needy income standard
+dically needy income standard

-The following dollar amount:
+e following dollar amount:

+Cma ecify dollar amount: The amount specified cannot exceed the higher of the need standard for

-Specify dollar amount: \\\\\\ The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount changes, this item will be revised.
+The amount specified cannot exceed the higher of the need standard for ally of the same size used to determine eligibility under the state's approved AFDC plan or the medical

+dy income standard established under 42 CFR \$435.811 for a family of the same size.
+If this amount

+nges, this item will be revised.

-The amount is determined using the following formula:
+The e amount is determined using the following formula:

-iv.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726:

-- a.
-Health insurance premiums, deductibles and co-insurance charges - b.
-Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.

-Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.

-The state does not establish reasonable limits.

-The state establishes the following reasonable limits
+Spe ecify:

+Oth er er

+C aif

+spe cify: